NRHartFRC/Position-Closed-Loop-PID-Control/README.md

 ## Future
 - Sendable chooser for Option 1 (manual) and Option 2 (analog input) instead of commenting and uncommenting options
-- Migrate to separate commands for integration purposes
+- Partition code into separate classes (.java files) for easy integration purposes